-Heyman was one of the first “one man band” recording artists, following in the grand tradition of Paul McCartney, Emitt Rhodes and Todd Rundgren.
-His abilities have won him a fiercely loyal grass-roots fan base and reams of acclaim over the past two and a half decades.
-Critical praise began with the release of Heyman’s first album Living Room!! which Rolling Stone magazine proclaimed “an undiscovered treasure.”
-All Music Guide called him “perhaps America’s greatest unsung hero of power pop, a songwriter of uncommon talent and intelligence and a one-man rock band without peer,” while the Hartford Courant proclaimed him to be “a true heir to [Brian] Wilson’s mantle, amid an ocean of pretenders.”
-Rollingstone.com praised Heyman’s “hooks galore and ebullient melodies, and lyrics revealing the emotional power that pop can pack into its brevity,” while the Chicago Tribune observed, “Heyman creates something fresh from his influences rather than parroting them.”
-With each new release, the glowing reviews piled up (you can check some of them out at www.richardxheyman.com).
-As Rolling Stone editor David Wild put it in a piece on Heyman’s fourth album Basic Glee, “rock’n’roll doesn’t get any better than this.”
+Richard was one of the first “one man band” recording artists to emerge along with Paul McCartney, Emitt Rhodes and Todd Rundgren.
+Critical praise began with the release of his first album Living Room!! which Rolling Stone magazine proclaimed “an undiscovered treasure.”
+All Music Guide later called him “perhaps America’s greatest unsung hero of power pop, a songwriter of uncommon talent and intelligence and a one-man rock band without peer;” the Hartford Courant proclaimed him to be “a true heir to [Brian] Wilson’s mantle, amid an ocean of pretenders;” and the Chicago Tribune observed, “Heyman creates something fresh from his influences rather than parroting them.”
+David Wild writing in Rolling Stone praised him saying, “rock’n’roll doesn’t get any better than this.”

 By the time Heyman reemerged as a solo artist in the late 1980s, he’d matured into a singularly distinctive songwriter with an uncanny ability to channel his vintage rock ’n’ roll influences into tunes that are both infectiously catchy and emotionally resonant.
 Those qualities were prominent on his self-released, home-recorded efforts Actual Size and Living Room!!
 Both generated considerable critical positive press and music-industry word of mouth, leading to a major-label deal with Sire/Warner Bros., which released the widely acclaimed Hey Man! in 1991.

-Recording for a corporate label helped to win Heyman a wider audience and a higher media profile.
+Recording for a corporate label helped to win RXH a wider audience and a higher media profile.
 But it also proved to be a frustrating experience, and it wasn’t long before he was back in indie territory, making and releasing his music on his own terms.
-His subsequent albums Cornerstone, Basic Glee, Rightovers, Actual Sighs, Intakes, and Tiers/And Other Stories, as well as the EP Heyman, Hoosier and Herman (with guest vocalist Peter Noone of Herman’s Hermits) chronicled Heyman’s ongoing musical evolution.
-Heyman also found time to release the career-spanning video retrospective X-Posures, and to pen his first book, the vivid rock ’n’ roll memoir Boom Harangue.
+His subsequent albums Cornerstone, Basic Glee, Rightovers, Actual Sighs, Intakes, Tiers/And Other Stories, X, Y, Incognito and the reimagining of Hey Man! appropriately entitled Yeh Man!, as well as the EP Heyman, Hoosier and Herman (with guest vocalist Peter Noone of Herman’s Hermits) chronicled his ongoing musical evolution to name but a few.
+Heyman also found time to release the career-spanning video retrospective X-Posures, and to pen the vivid rock ’n’ roll memoir Boom Harangue.

-Heyman has recently released his tenth solo album, X. He lives in New York City with his wife Nancy and their beloved cats.
+Heyman lives on the Lower East Side of New York City with his wife Nancy and their beloved cats.